Supplementary Python Basics

 ---|

-Check if an object is an instance of one of several classes: True
+Check if object is an instance of one of a group of classes: True

 Check if a class is a subclass of another class: True